beeware/toga/docs/how-to/contribute.rst

 How to contribute to Toga
 =========================

 If you experience problems with Toga, `log them on GitHub`_.
 If you want to contribute code, please `fork the code`_ and `submit a pull request`_.
-If you feel like it, have a look at how Dan `made a major contribution <https://youtu.be/sWt_sEZUiY8>`__.
-In his talk, he gives a good overview of Toga as well.
+You may also find `this presentation by BeeWare team member Dan Yeaw
+<https://youtu.be/sWt_sEZUiY8>`__ helpful.
+This talk gives an architectural
+overview of Toga, as well as providing a guide to the process of adding new widgets.

 .. _log them on Github: https://github.com/beeware/toga/issues
 .. _fork the code: https://github.com/beeware/toga